Dark-Bob/mro/README.md

 mro.load_database(lambda: psycopg2.connect(database='circle_test', user='ubuntu'))
 # that's it all your tables in your database are now ready to be used as classes

-# Select a count of users that have logged in since yesterday, note that we are not passing user input in to the method,
+# Select a count of users that have logged in since yesterday, when dealing with user input
-# and so we don't need to use the select_count_with_user_input as we don't need to protect against sql injection here.
-# For an example of sql injection safe methods see the below User Login example.
+# in your queries, please use the pyformat syntax as explained in the user login example below
 user_login_count = mro.user.select_count("last_login > TIMESTAMP 'yesterday'")
 if user_login_count is None:
     print("No users have logged in today...")